hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 #### Traditional method

-The programmer writes hard code rules - rate of green and yellow pixels.
+The programmer writes hard code rules - ratio of green and yellow pixels.
 The drawbacks:

+* have to find rules and write code manually
 * can not handle new situations: grey image; images do not contain apples or oranges in them at all
-* A new problem needs to write new code (rules)
+* can not handle new problems (need to re-write the code -- new rules)

 ![hard coded rules](./pic/hard_coded_rules.png)